hjmonica/hjmonica.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student at The Hong Kong University of Science and Technology.
+I am currently a PhD candidate at The Hong Kong University of Science and Technology.
 You can contact me via email: jhuangde@connect.ust.hk

 Research interests